 Concentration.
-The relative amount of a material in combination with another material.
+The amount of a material in a stated unit of measure.
 For example, 5 parts (of acetone) per million (parts of air).

 Corrosive.
-A substance that, according to the DOT, causes visible destruction or permanent changes in human skin tissue at the site of contact or is highly corrosive to steel.
+A substance that, according to the DOT, causes irreversible destruction or permanent changes to human skin at the site of contact; or is highly corrosive to steel or aluminum (exceeding 6.25 mm a year at a test temperature of 130°F (55°C)).
+Corrosive material is regulated by the EPA as hazardous waste.